Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

    Central Gothenburg study area (red square).

 Geodata covers a small area in central **Gothenburg, Sweden**.
-Data are projected in SWEREF99 1200 (EPSG:3007) which is a swedish national coordinate system.
+Data are projected in SWEREF99 1200 (EPSG:3007) which is in the Swedish national coordinate system.

 :download:`Datasets for Gothenburg, Sweden </data/Goteborg_SWEREF99_1200.zip>`